solita/solita.github.com/_posts/2021-09-03-rudiments-of-data-wrangling-in-rust.md

 Keep in mind that if you're not writing a quick and dirty utility like this one, unwrapping is not the best thing to do, because failure will cause the program to panic.
-Using unwrap is somewhat opinion based, but in a case like this I think it can be justified.
+Using unwrap is somewhat opinion-based, but in a case like this I think it can be justified.

 Finally, I can print the total number.